Your coronavirus questions, answered: What seniors and caregivers need to know

 A side effect of some prescriptions: hindering seniors’ immune systems.
 “There are many medicines that elderly patients take that might lower their defense mechanisms and the most notorious ones are going to be steroids — anti-inflammatory medications like prednisone, medrol and antirheumatic medications that people take for rheumatoid or severe arthritis, as well as medications that people take for cancer,” he says.
 Ferrer recommends touching base with the senior’s doctor to discuss the possibility of changing or lowering the dosage.

-How seniors can reduce risk of coronavirus infection
+How seniors can reduce risk of COVID-19 infection

-While a vaccine is in development, at present, known medications are ineffective in preventing or treating COVID-19, which means that the best way to prevent the illness at this point is to avoid being in contact with it, according to the CDC.
-But instead of completely quarantining yourself and loved ones out of fear, Ferrer recommends that caregivers and the elderly take these 11 precautions to avoid the virus and stay healthy.
+While a vaccine is in development, at present, known medications are ineffective in preventing or treating COVID-19, which means that the best way to preempt contracting the virus at this point is to avoid being in contact with it, according to the CDC.
+Ferrer recommends that caregivers and seniors take these 11 precautions to avoid the virus and stay healthy.

 1. Lean into disinfectants